Views: 229

 Conclusion: Goodbye, Constipation Blues

-And most importantly, don’t hesitate to ask for help if things get, well, stuck.
-With these strategies, you’ll be back to feeling like your fabulous self in no time—minus the toilet tantrums.
+And most importantly, donโt hesitate to ask for help if things get, well, stuck.
+With these strategies, youโll be back to feeling like your fabulous self in no time, minus the toilet tantrums.
+Continue reading more tips on fighting this constipation battle with part two.

 Share this article